Last updated: December 2015

 3) Against a decision that the child has been found selective but the school is full.

 - There are several Independent Appeal Panel Administrators operating in the area who offer services to a number of schools.
 These will recruit their own appeal Panel members and provide Independent Clerks.
-This route is followed by all such schools in Medway.

 - A few schools use their own independent clerk to organise appeals and may recruit their own Independent panellists.